 This design technique is also known as progressive enhancement.
-This results into a more focused and clean design.
-Once the design is ready for mobile, it is easy to transform it to a PC design but is generally difficult the other way round.
+This results in a more focused and clean design.
+Once the design is ready for mobile, it is easy to transform it into a PC design but is generally difficult the other way round.

 This configuration makes use of different HTML for different devices, making use of 2 URLs.

 Now that you know the basics of the mobile-first website, let’s know more about the pros and cons of this approach in order to make a well-informed decision.